 Iowa Withholding Tax Information

 Every employer who maintains an office or transacts business in Iowa and who is required to withhold federal income tax on any compensation paid to employees for services performed in Iowa is required to withhold Iowa individual income tax from that compensation.
 The amount withheld is calculated using the Iowa withholding tables, formulas or percentages.
-Special rules for withholding on pensions, gambling winnings, and supplemental wage payments are explained below.
-All withholding payments to the Department must be rounded to the nearest dollar or the actual amount withheld.
-No estimations or approximations are permitted.

 Registering as an Iowa Withholding Agent

 Register with the Internal Revenue Service first to obtain a Federal Identification Number (FEIN) or call the IRS at 1-800-829-4933.
 There is no fee for registering.

 Within 15 days, each new hire and rehire is required to complete and sign an Iowa W-4 (44-019).
 It must show the number of allowances the employee is claiming for family members, for itemized deductions, for adjustments to income or for the child/dependent care credit.
 Employees who hold more than one job at a time should consider how the W-4s they complete with each employer will interact.
 If for any reason the employee does not complete an IA W-4, the employer must withhold at zero allowances.
 Reference 701 — 46.3(2) Iowa Administrative Code

 Employers must keep copies of W-4 forms in their files for at least four years.
 Reference 701 — 46.3(2)e Iowa Administrative Code

 An employee who does not expect to owe tax during the year may file the Iowa W-4 claiming exemption from tax.
 Persons below the annual income levels shown below are eligible to claim exemption from Iowa withholding: